pedrocrisp/Apprentice-coder/bash/git_notes.md

 Then on first push set the remote tracking at origin

     git push -u origin fixfeatureCounts

+To add this branch on other machines/servers, pull and then checkout.  eg on server go to repository then:

+    git pull
+    git checkout fixfeatureCounts

 Once changes are merged you can delete branch

     git branch -d fixfeatureCounts